Uncovering the molecular mechanism of the amyloid cascade

 Why carry out the research?

-A great deal is known about Alzheimer’s disease, whilst at the same time some very important things about the disease remian enigmatic.
-A crucial gap in our understanding is the basic cause of the disease, or specifically the link between senile plaques (made of b-amyloid) and neurofibrilary tangles (made of hyperphophosphorylated tau). b-amyloid (Ab) is believed to cause the tangles and it is the tangles (or more likely toxic soluble forms of tau) which then kill neurons and damage the brain.
-This concept, widely accepted by the field, is known as the amyloid cascade hypothesis, first put forward by Hardy and Higgins in 1992.
-If we learn how Ab makes this happen we would know the underlying mechanism of the disease and this would put us in a much better position to then attempt treat it.
+A great deal is known about Alzheimer’s disease, whilst at the same time some very important things about the disease remain enigmatic.
+A crucial gap in our understanding is the basic cause of the disease, or specifically the link between senile plaques (composed of -amyloid) and neurofibrilary tangles (formed from hyperphophosphorylated tau protein).
+In some way A is believed to cause tangle formation to occur and it is the tangles (or more likely toxic soluble forms of tau) which then kill neurons and damage the brain.
+This concept, widely accepted by the field, is known as the amyloid cascade hypothesis, and was first put forward by Hardy and Higgins in 1992.
+If we could understand the mechanism through which A causes this to happen we would have a better idea about the mechanism of the disease, which would put us in a much better position to then find ways to attack it.

-We believe we have, at last, begun to uncover the sequence of events Ab sets into motion, which result in the damaging effects upon tau that then lead to dementia..
+We believe we have, at last, begun to uncover the sequence of events A sets into motion, which result in the damaging effects upon tau and also the effects of A on the connections between neurons, the synapses, that then lead to dementia.

-At the Institute of Psychiatry and with a number of collaborators in the UK, Europe and the USA.
+Work was performed at the Institute of Psychiatry and with a number of collaborators in the UK.

 Dr Richard Killick, Dr Elena Ribe and Professor Simon Lovestone.

 This was a three year project funded by the Alzheimer’s Society and BUPA.